IBM-MIL/android-splash-screen/README.md

 Our splash screen will now be the initial screen shown when the app launches.

 The layout for a splash screen is typically very simple.
-For our purposes, we will simply show an `ImageView` in the center of the screen.
+For our purposes, we will show an `ImageView` in the center of the screen.

 **activity_splash.xml**
 ``` xml